 Fortunately, all electric fireplaces will have a grate over the heating coil.
 This is the only part of your fireplace that could be dangerous to cats under ordinary circumstances, and a grate covers it.
 This will be true whether your fireplace is a wall-mount product or not.

-Therefore, there is no way for your pet to come in contact with it, which makes electric fireplaces safer than a wood-burning stove.
+Therefore, there is no way for your pet to come in contact with it, which makes modern electric fireplaces safer than wood-burning stoves.
 Nevertheless, there is another potential concern to be mindful of, but the extent of this risk depends partly on your cat’s personality.
 If your pet chews on the power cord, this could result in electrocution.

 So, monitoring your cat if they tend to chew on power cords is important.
 However, there are other safety tips to consider as well.
 If you have a cat and are considering getting an electric fireplace, this best electric fireplace guide will have just what you’re looking for.